hostinger/hpayments-client-php/docs/DirectPayments.md

 # Integrating forms
 So you are integrating some merchang: e.g. braintree_paypal.
 You will have some page for that on your side.
- You will then call above mentioned getDirectPaymentFormV3 or submitDirectPaymentMethodFormV3 if you are integrating payment method e.g. processout_apm->coinpayments.
+ You will then call above mentioned getDirectPaymentForm or submitDirectPaymentMethodForm if you are integrating payment method e.g. processout_apm->coinpayments.
 Next you will need to include more javascript to: handle javascript events, handle errors, provide your backend url and other data.
 Below are presented example implementations, which you can adjust to your needs and of course change to